docker/docs/docker-store/publish.md

 ## Permitted content and support options

-* Content that runs on a Docker Enterprise Edition (i.e. Docker Certified Infrastructure) may be published in the Store.
+* Content that runs on a Docker Enterprise Edition (Docker Certified Infrastructure) may be published in the Store.
 This content may also qualify to become a Docker Certified Container or Plugin image and be backed by collaborative Docker/Publisher support